Roboy/anthropomorphic-dexterous-robotic-hand/Programming/Prototype1/README.md

 - Genuino 101 (power supply via laptop)
 - 2 Adafruit 16-Channel 12-bit PWM Servo Driver,
 - A power supply (5V, 10A) for the motorboards
+- DC jack 2,1 x 5,5 mm adapter with screw terminal for the power supply﻿
 - 25 servos (TowerPro, Micro Servo SG90).
 ```
 # Building from source